 “Can an urban homestead work in Montreal?”
 This was the query of someone who found my blog last week.
-(I added the “Yes.”)
+“Yes.”

 But.
 (You know there is always a qualifier!)

-You must be ready already, or be willing to put up with the learning curve and the need for help, for the following things:
+You must be ready and willing to put up with the learning curve, and the occasional need for help, on the following things:

-- When spring comes in April, test your soil ASAP!
-There is a soil testing lab accessible by metro in Longueuil.
-Make the necessary corrections with lime.
-Take a future orientation for the productivity of the garden and try not to sulfur the ground and plant acidic plants, unless your soil really is acidic enough to support them without the sulfur.
+- Test your soil as soon as you can!
+Make the necessary pH corrections with lime.
+Think about the future productivity of the garden – and try not to put sulphur in the ground for acidic plants like blueberries, unless your soil already is acidic enough to support them with minimal sulphur.

-- Before the plants go in, install a fence (yes, you almost certainly will need to).
-Ask handy friends or be prepared to hire someone to assist; good fences make good neighbours was at one time sarcastic, but now it is an expectation.
-You have to keep certain critters including people out of your plots while still allowing wildlife to get around – total exclusion is no fun – and you don’t want the fence to be rackety or fugly or the neighbours might complain.
+4 When the plants go in, install a grow fence or exclusion fence (you almost certainly will need to).
+Ask handy friends or be prepared to hire someone to assist.
+You have to keep certain critters, including people, out of your plots while still allowing wildlife to get around.
+Keep it as nice and non-intrusive as possible.
+If the fence is too rackety or fugly, neighbours might complain.

-- The season here grows long.
-Get a good gardening book that tells you the stages for successive plantings, and keep going with the seedlings until mid-to-late July for an autumn harvest.
+0 (For 10.
+Sorry.)
+The season here grows long into October.
+Get a good gardening book that tells you the stages for successive plantings, and keep going with planting new seedlings until mid-to-late July for an autumn harvest.
 Peas, spinach, and Swiss chard are cool-weather crops you can enjoy until the snow flies.